lmorchard/blog.decafbad.com/_posts/2004-06-28-radioiorock-scraper.markdown

 ---
-wordpress_id: 531
-layout: post
-title: A mini-scraper for the playlist at radioio Rock
+comments_archived: true
+date: '2004-06-28T19:17:36-04:00'
-excerpt: Lately, my iTunes has been playing radioio Rock almost exclusively lately, but one thing that peeves me is that I don't seem to see the current song while the stream's playing.
+excerpt: Lately, my iTunes has been playing radioio Rock almost exclusively
+    lately, but one thing that peeves me is that I don't seem to see the current song while the stream's playing.
 Instead, the radioio site offers a pop-up window that displays the last few songs in the playlist.
 However, I'm usually somewhere off in another window or a shell and don't really feel like popping over to a browser and navigating to the playlist just to see what this song is.
 So, I wrote myself a little mini-scraper script...
-date: "2004-06-28T19:17:36-04:00"
+layout: post
 tags:
 - hacks
+title: A mini-scraper for the playlist at radioio Rock
+wordpress_id: 531
 wordpress_slug: radioiorock-scraper
 wordpress_url: http://www.decafbad.com/blog/?p=531
 ---